 - The parking lot is a few houses after the temple, across from Forest Hill Road.

 An alternate entrance can be found at the terminus of Park Ln, off of Penfield Rd.
 Park along the cul-de-sac.
-Use Google Directions.
+Use Google Maps.

 Parking: Roadside parking in the designated parking area on Glen Rd (6 cars) or within the lot at the north end (opposite end from the waterfalls) off of Penfield Rd, across from Forest Hill Rd (room for 6-8 cars).
 Handicap parking for 1 or two cars is within the park.
 Drive through the tunnel to get there.

 Size/Types: Tunnel Cascade is a small 4 ft drop framed by the railroad bridge tunnel.
 Another falls is a gentle sloping v-shaped cascade, barely 6 ft high.
 Postcard Falls is a limestone cascade less than 6 ft high.